Sensei-Node/ethereum-node/README.md

 Also it is required to have prepared in order to start the CLEF signer a rules.js file (sample is included)

-# Run ethereum mainnet RPC node docs
+# Run ethereum holesky RPC node docs

-There is a specific readme for running an ethereum mainnet RPC node with nethermind and lighthouse [README_ETH_RPC.md](README_ETH_RPC.md)
+There is a specific readme for running an ethereum holesky RPC node with nethermind and lighthouse [README_ETH_RPC.md](README_ETH_RPC.md)

 # Common errors